jonathanabennett/jonathanabennett.github.io/content/experience/ehp.md

 students had issues.

 # Teacher Training
 I led multiple teacher trainings on Google tools ranging from Chromebooks to Gmail to Google Docs, including workshops to help teachers prepare for their Google Certified Educator level 2 certifications.
-During this time, two of my presentations to staff were turned into presentations at the Google AppSummit conference.
+During this time, two of my presentations to staff were turned into presentations at the Google AppSummit conferences held in Korea for 2016 and 2017.